Post-Run Recovery: How To Smash Your Goals

-So, you know from people who run fast that you need to train hard in order for you to improve.
-You see their Stravas of them putting in long miles, hard sessions and fast times, but what you do not see is the main thing which separates them from you- their recovery.
+So, you know that you need to train hard for you to improve.
+You see the hard sessions that good runners are doing.
+You see their Strava, and they are putting in long miles, hard sessions, and fast times, but what you do not see is the main thing that separates them from you - their post-run recovery.

-Post-run recovery can make the difference in the time it takes you to recover go from hours to days.
-So, the people who focus on their post-run recovery will be able to train more and be more fresh for their next sessions so this will help them get more training done and run faster.
-But what it also does is it allows them to get better adaptations from the runs which they are doing.
+Post-run recovery can make a difference in the time it takes to recover, sometimes the difference between hours and days.
+So, people who focus on their post-run recovery will be able to train more and be more fresh for their next sessions, which will help them get more training done and run faster.
+But what it also does is it allows them to get better adaptations from the runs that they are doing.

-Imagine putting in all that work in a hard session and not focusing on your post-run recovery- your not getting all the benefits from training that you deserve.
+Imagine putting in all that work in a hard session and not focusing on your post-run recovery- you're not getting all the benefits from training that you deserve.

 1. Have something with a 3:1 ratio of carbohydrates to protein within 25 minutes of your workout